nacho-fel/GPS_APP/README.md

 ## Overview

+## Overview

-This project implements a GPS navigation system for Madrid's street network, featuring:
+This project implements a GPS navigation system for Madrid’s street network, modeling the city as a weighted graph where intersections are vertices and street segments are edges.
+It supports two optimized routing modes shortest distance (Euclidean segment length) and fastest route (travel time computed from length and road-type speed limits)—both powered by Dijkstra’s algorithm.

+To build a clean, navigable network from official datasets, the system includes a data-processing pipeline that normalizes complex address strings (via regular expressions) and unifies near-duplicate coordinates efficiently using KD-Tree spatial indexing.
+In addition to real-time routing, the library provides minimum spanning tree analysis through Prim’s and Kruskal’s algorithms for network optimization.

+Key features include:
-- Two optimized routing algorithms (shortest distance vs fastest route)
+- Two routing formulations: shortest distance vs fastest route
-- Street data processing and graph representation
+- Street data processing and graph representation from official datasets
 - Interactive command-line interface
 - Visual route mapping with matplotlib

-The system processes official Madrid city datasets to create a navigable graph of streets and intersections.
+- MST tooling (Prim/Kruskal) for connectivity and optimization

 ![Mapa de Madrid](Madrid.png)